Beautiful Daffodils: Facts, Toxicity, and a Symbol of Hope

 Acetylcholine is a chemical that transmits nerve impulses from one nerve cell to another.
 It's essential for both memory and thought.
 Acetylcholinesterase is a chemical that breaks down acetylcholine once it's done its job.
 Galantamine inhibits the activity of acetylcholinesterase, thereby increasing the amount of acetylcholine in the brain.
 Galantamine isn't a cure for Alzheimer's disease, but it is a helpful treatment for mild to moderate cases of the disease.

 Daffodil bulbs are poisonous and contain a toxic alkaloid named lycorine.
-If they're eaten in a large quantity they can kill a person.
+If they're eaten in a large quantity, they could kill a person.
 Symptoms of poisoning include stomach pain, diarrhea, dizziness, and sometimes convulsions.

 In 2009, a group of elementary school children in the U.K. were making soup in a cookery class.
 They added onions grown in the school garden.
 Somehow a daffodil bulb became mixed with the onion bulbs and was added to the soup.
 The children became sick but not seriously ill.
 The story does show the importance of keeping daffodil bulbs in a safe place, though, especially in a family with children or pets.

-The leaves, stems, and seed pods of the daffodil are also poisonous, although they contain less toxin than the bulbs.
+The leaves, stems, flowers, and seed pods of daffodils are also poisonous, although they contain less toxin than the bulbs.
 Cows have been poisoned by eating the leaves, however.
 The sap in the stems is irritating to skin and can cause dermatitis.

 How to Grow Daffodils

 Daffodils are easy to grow.
 The bulbs should feel firm; any bulbs that are soft should be discarded.
-Daffodils do best in well drained soil in full sun or partial shade.
+The plants do best in well drained soil in full sun or partial shade.

 As a general rule, bulbs should be planted at a depth equal to two to three times the height of the bulb and placed about two bulb widths apart.
 The bulb should be placed in the ground with its pointed side facing upwards.
 The soil in which daffodils are grown should be fertilized, but the fertilizer shouldn't be placed in the hole that's prepared for the bulb.
 Concentrated fertilizer can kill a bulb.